-b) Age range of people using the service Click or tap here to enter text. c) Accommodation Based services Maximum Capacity Detail the number of people able to use the service, for example in a residential setting, this will be the maximum number of people who can be accommodated d) Community based services only Number of Care Hours delivered Detail the average number of care hours delivered per week. (tick the relevant box)hours hours0-250251-500501-750751-10001001-15001501-20002001-30003000+
+b) Age range of people using the service Click or tap here to enter text.

+c) Gender of people using the service

+d) Accommodation based services only Maximum Capacity Detail the number of people able to use the service, for example in a residential setting, thic

+will be the maximum number of people who be accommodated.

+e) Domiciliary support, fostering, adoptions, adult placement and advocacy services only.
+Detail the average number of children and/o adults supported by the service. ir

+f) Domiciliary support services only Number of Care Hours delivered Detail the average number of care delivered per week. (tick the relevant box) hours

+0-250

+251-500

+501-750

+751-1000

+1001-1500

+1501-2000

+2001-3000

+3000+

-Section 4: How the service is provided
+Section 4A: How the service is provided (accommodation based services and domiciliary support services only)